MarcoCiaramella/cpu-web-miner/README.md

 cpuWebMiner.mine(cpuWebMiner.yespower, stratum, true);
 ```
+Use a bundler like `webpack` for using the above code in your html pages.
 ## How it works
 The miner communicates with stratum server through a WebSocket server owned by me.
 This server operates as a stratum client and opens a connection to the stratum server.
 ### Fee